 When shopping for products, pay attention to those that are for sensitive skin, but look for ones that are unscented or do not use artificial fragrance (NOTE: fragrance, often listed on ingredient labels, and also seen as “perfume” or “parfum,” is a leading cause of skin flare-ups).

-Look for products that have descriptions with words such as “gentle,” “anti-redness,” “soothing” and “calming” and contain ingredients such as:
+Look for products that have descriptions with words such as “gentle,” “anti-redness,” “soothing” and “calming” and contain ingredients such as these:

 Learn more about your skin type.